zerah-doan/cv-md/README.md

 6. **Accessing Outputs**

-   - The latest generated files are always available in the `outputs/` directory in the repository.
+   - The latest generated files are always available in / pushed to the `outputs/` directory in the repository.
    - You can also download them as workflow artifacts from the GitHub Actions run summary.

 ## Notes